sillygwailo/naked/README.md

 Requirements
 ------------

-This module requires that the following modules are also enabled:
+This module requires that the following JavaScript library is also enabled:

  * [CSSNakedDay.js](https://github.com/tobiassjosten/CSSNakedDay.js)